 “I'm grateful to have the opportunity to help the Village Employee Benefit Fund grow and expand its services,” she says.
 “This is a wonderful organization that has done (and will continue to do) much to thank and assist our Village employees.”

-Register now to receive our monthly VEBF e-Mail newsletter for FREE prizes and employee profiles.
+Register now to receive our monthly VEBF e-Mail newsletter.
 You can really make a difference and increase POA employee morale in Hot Springs Village.